What is CSPM?

-CSPM tools play a pivotal role in helping organizations stay compliant with major mandates or frameworks and help organizations to address accidental risk, such as:
+CSPM tools play a pivotal role in helping organizations stay compliant with primary mandates or frameworks and enable organizations to address accidental risk, such as:

 - Mistakes that lead to exposure of databases containing sensitive information